rust-lang/this-week-in-rust/draft/2023-08-02-this-week-in-rust.md

 <!-- CFPs go here, use this format: * [project name - title of issue](link to issue) -->
 <!-- * [ - ]() -->
+* *No Calls for Participation were received this week.*

 If you are a Rust project owner and are looking for contributors, please submit tasks [here][guidelines].